Skip to content

 • Radio promotion budget (in million)

-• Influencer: Whether the promotion collaborate with Mega, Macro, Nano, Micro influencer
+• Influencer: Whether the promotion collaborates with Mega, Macro, Nano, Micro influencer

 • Sales (in million)